TimHanewich/ranger/docs/misc.md

 At 50 hz (standard for a servo), the full cycle is 20ms.
 So, using the `PWM.ChangeDutyCycle()` function of the `RPi.GPIO` module, you need to set the duty cycle to between 5% and 10% of the 20ms... that will get you from between 1ms and 2ms!

+## Using `screen` to monitor incoming UART messages
+Install `screen`: `sudo apt install screen`

+Ensure a UART serial is available: `ls /dev/serial*`

+Run screen to read the incoming messages on that serial connection: `sudo screen /dev/serial0 9600`

 ## Setting up a Raspberry Pi to run Ranger
 - `sudo apt update` & `sudo apt upgrade`
 - Install `pigpio`: `sudo apt install pigpio`